-In 2018, the Johnson County Health Department continued to foster their partnerships with other first responders and health care providers meeting the grant deliverables set out for the D5 Local Health Departments.
+In 2019, the Johnson County Health Department continued to foster their partnerships with other first responders and health care providers meeting the grant deliverables set out for the D5 Local Health Departments.
 The Johnson County Long Term Care Facilities Task Force continued to meet regularly and at the request of the Indiana State Department of Health conducted a POD Game Full Scale Exercise.
 The exercise helped the Long-Term Care Facilities with the set-up and throughput of a Closed POD at their home location.
 Closed PODs will help control the population visiting the Health Department's PODs during the time of a public health emergency.
 Keeping vulnerable populations at their home location will ensure the continuance of their daily routine health care.
 The D5 hospitals, health departments, EMS agencies and county EMAs continued to work together as the HCC promoting the "big four" unified preparedness force.

 The Preparedness Team worked again with the JC EMS Task Force on issues such as infectious disease response and responder health and safety.
 Grant funds were used in 2016 to purchase trauma triage kits for EMS responders in the county.
 The kits contain special bandages and tourniquets that can be used during disasters and everyday events.
-In 2018 plans and funding were secured to re-stock these kits in 2019.
+In 2019 plans and funding were secured to re-stock these kits in 2020.

 Per grant requirements the staff along with our partner agencies conducted another set of quarterly staff call-down drills which tested multiple forms of communication devices.
-The yearly Point of Dispensing (POD) set-up was conducted in May at Edinburgh High School.
-For the first time in Johnson County preparedness history, the set-up was fully staffed thanks to our regular volunteer base and additional volunteers from the JC Long Term Care Facilities Task Force and the JC EMS Task Force.
+The yearly Point of Dispensing (POD) set-up not conducted this year as the exercise noted above helped to meet grant requirements so a set-up was not necessary.
+Multiple Hepatitis A clinics were also held at the Johnson County Jail which also helped meet additional grant deliverables.

-The JCHD Preparedness Division again participated in the D5 Hospitals full scale exercise and the Johnson County LEPC full scale exercise in 2018.
+The JCHD Preparedness Division again participated in the D5 Hospitals full scale exercise and the Johnson County LEPC full scale exercise in 2019.